Universal and unavoidable graphs: Introduction

 The following question of Tur\'an dating back to 1941 \cite{Turan1941external} is one of the most classical problems of graph theory.
 Given a fixed graph $H,$ what is the maximal number of edges one can have in an $n$ vertex graph which does not contain a copy of $H$ as a subgraph?
 The answer to this question, denoted $\ex(n,H),$ is called the Tur\'an number of $H$.
 Tur\'an numbers have been extensively studied in the last 70 years, see for example the surveys \cite{sidorenko1995we,keevash2011hypergraph,furedi1991Turan,benny-survey,furedi-survey}.

-Turan's problem leads to another very natural extremal question -- what is the largest size of a graph which we can not avoid in any graph on $n$ vertices and $e$ edges?
-In other words, what kind of a graph $H$ with a fixed number of edges has minimal Tur\'an number?
+Turan's problem leads to another very natural extremal question -- what is the largest size of a graph which we can not avoid as a subgraph in any graph on $n$ vertices and $e$ edges?
+In other words, what kind of a graph $H$ with a fixed number of edges (possibly depending on $n$) has minimal Tur\'an number?

-This question was first asked by Erd\H{o}s and Chung \cite{chung1983unavoidable} in 1983 and many questions of the similar flavour were later considered in \cite{chung1987unavoidable,chung1983unavoidableS,chung1981minimal,duke1977systems}.
+This question was first asked by Chung and Erd\H{o}s \cite{chung1983unavoidable} in 1983 and many questions of a similar flavour were later considered in \cite{chung1987unavoidable,chung1983unavoidableS,chung1981minimal,duke1977systems}.
 Some of these questions have also featured in an Erd\H{o}s open problem collection \cite{chung1997open}.